micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 ### MQTT protocol for cummnucating with Balboa VL801D panel and Home assistant, should work with all Balboa 5xxDZ control systems and maybe VL802D

 ## Release version 1.2
 - Fixed the problem with set temperature jumping.
-(Forcing to not store if temperature is under 10 degrees)
+(Forcing to not store, if temperature is under 10 degrees) This is to overcome the first lost bits in mqtt transfer, that happens sometimes.
 - corrected (x == 38) (Button Up/temp Up) else false (TempUp och and not TempDown)

 ## Release version 1.18